Monday, October 14, 2024

 Most of the shops were closed for midday, but the Monastir Ribat and tower remained open.
 The fortress is the oldest extant in Tunisia, construction having started in 796 C.E.
 There are narrow stairways leading everywhere, sometimes to a dead end.

-The tower sported a red Tunisian flag blowing in the southeast wind in the more open area above the castle (3).
+The tower sported a red Tunisian flag blowing in the southeast wind aloft in the more open area above the castle (3).
 The view to the azure sea and the cooling sea breeze invited me to linger at the tower's top.

 (1) Ribat is derived from the Arabic word for garrison.